 Roger M. Mahony is appointed to be Archbishop of Los Angeles.
 The environmental group Heal the Bay is formed in Santa Monica in response to increased pollution of shoreline water.
 The Los Angeles Music Center Opera is founded.

-The Ambassador Concert Hall in Pasadena closes. --- Heavy Rains cause mudslides and floods. --- An audit of the MTA subway project finds MTA officials had shredded documents, leaked bid data, and attempted to hide apparent misconduct. --- Chasen's, the legendary Hollywood restaurant, closes after 58 years. --- The Los Angeles Rams football team moves from Anaheim to St. Louis.
-The Raiders also leave Los Angeles to return to Oakland. --- The Port of Long Beach becomes the nation's leading handler of ocean containers. --- UCLA wins its first national basketball championship in 20 years when it defeats the University of Arkansas. --- Nearly 1,000 people march in Downtown L.A. to demonstrate the loss of relatives lost to gun violence. --- In three incidents, 3 Carole Little employees are slain.
-Threats and violence against the L.A. apparel maker cause fear throughout the L.A. fashion industry. --- Walt Disney pays $19 billion to buy Capital Cities/ABC. --- U.S. Senator Bob Dole criticizes Hollywood for debasing American culture. --- The Long Beach Naval Shipyard and 3,000 jobs are slated for termination by a Defense Department base closure panel. --- The Unabomber makes a July 4th threat to blow up an airplane at LAX and then calls it a prank in a follow-up letter. --- U.S. immigration agents raid garment sweatshops in El Monte, uncovering what resembles a slave operation of 60 Thai workers.
-55 arrests are made at three locations in the Los Angeles area. --- Taped interviews with LAPD detective Mark Fuhrman are publicly aired in the O.J.
-Simpson murder trial to impeach the detective’s testimony that he had never used racist language. --- A 3-year-old girl is killed and two others hurt by gunfire when their car makes a wrong turn onto a dead-end Eastside street and is ambushed by gang members. --- A San Fernando Valley man shoots and kills a teenage tagger after the youth threatens him and demands his wallet.--- 474 days after his arrest as a double-murder suspect, a jury finds O.J.
-Simpson not guilty in his highly publicized trial. --- A severe budget crunch leads Los Angeles County supervisors to begin layoffs of county workers. --- The first L.A.
-County Health Services layoffs are made.
-The federal government provides funds to save some positions. --- L.A.
-City Council member Nate Holden is exonerated in a sexual harassment lawsuit in which the plaintiff is ruled as having welcomed advances from the councilman. --- MTA chief executive White is fired from his job. --- Two children are killed in a freak accident as a garbage truck rod rips into a school bus. --- The environmental group American Rivers calls the Los Angeles River the most endangered urban waterway in the nation.
+The Ambassador Concert Hall in Pasadena closes. --- Heavy Rains cause mudslides and floods. --- An audit of the MTA subway project finds MTA officials had shredded documents, leaked bid data, and attempted to hide apparent misconduct. --- Legendary Hollywood restaurant Chasen's closes after 58 years. --- The Los Angeles Rams football team leaves Anaheim for St. Louis.
+The Raiders also leave Los Angeles to return to Oakland. --- The Port of Long Beach becomes the nation's leading handler of ocean containers. --- UCLA wins its first national basketball championship in 20 years when it defeats the University of Arkansas. --- Nearly 1,000 people march in Downtown L.A., demonstrating the loss of relatives to gun violence. --- In three incidents, three Carole Little employees are slain.
+Threats and violence against the L.A. apparel maker cause fear throughout the L.A. fashion industry. --- Walt Disney purchases Capital Cities/ABC for $19 billion. --- U.S. Senator Bob Dole criticizes Hollywood for debasing American culture. --- The Long Beach Naval Shipyard and 3,000 jobs are slated for termination by a Defense Department base closure panel. --- The Unabomber makes a July 4th threat to blow up an airplane at LAX, but then calls it a prank in a follow-up letter. --- U.S. immigration agents raid garment sweatshops in El Monte, uncovering what resembles a slave operation of 60 Thai workers.
+Agents make 55 related arrests at three other locations in the Los Angeles area. --- In the ongoing O.J.
+Simpson murder trial, taped interviews with LAPD detective Mark Fuhrman are publicly aired to impeach the detective’s testimony that he had never used racist language. --- After an 11-month highly publicized trial, the jury finds O.J.
+Simpson not guilty of the double murder of ex-wife Nicole Brown Simpson and her friend Ronald Goldman. --- A severe budget crunch leads Los Angeles County supervisors to begin layoffs of county workers.
+The first L.A.
+County Health Services layoffs are made, but the federal government provides funds to save some positions. --- Metropolitan Transit Authority’s (MTA) first chief executive, Franklin E. White, is fired by the MTA board after L.A.
+City Mayor Richard Riordan and others blamed White for relentless bad publicity and problems with MTA’s subway project. --- Environmental group American Rivers calls the Los Angeles River the most endangered urban waterway in the nation.